Ukraine Resources for Granite Staters

 First, if you have not reviewed the latest guidance from the U.S. Department of State, please do so by clicking here.

-U.S. citizens wishing to depart Ukraine by land to countries other than Poland should refer to the Message to U.S. Citizens: Ukraine Land Borders.
+U.S. citizens wishing to depart Ukraine by land should refer to the Message to U.S. Citizens: Ukraine Land Borders.
 U.S. citizens who decide to remain in Ukraine and who do not depart immediately as advised should complete this online form so we may better communicate with you.
 U.S. citizens in Ukraine should be aware that the U.S. government will not be able to evacuate U.S. citizens in the event of Russian military action anywhere in Ukraine.

 - Ensure travel documents are valid and easily accessible.

-- Review your personal security plans and always have a contingency plan in place that does not rely on U.S. government assistance.
+- Have a contingency plan in place that does not rely on U.S. government assistance.

 - Get a COVID vaccine to facilitate your travel.